adobe/xmp-toolkit-rs/README.md

 ## Breaking changes in 0.x series

+### Upgrading to 0.6 from earlier versions

+This version increases the minimum supported Rust version (MSRV) to 1.56.0.

 ### Upgrading to 0.5 from earlier releases

 Prior versions of the Rust XMP Toolkit mostly ignored the possibility that the C++ XMP Toolkit could throw exceptions.
 Among other things, this created the possibility of unexpected behavior if the C++ runtime attempted to unwind the stack through Rust code.